-The Asfari Foundation regularly funds research through its youth empowerment, civil society and relief programmes.
-We also support a number of scholars who produce research papers that are often published by the partner organisation hosting them.
+The Asfari Foundation occasionally funds research through its youth empowerment, civil society and relief programmes.
+We also support a number of scholars some of whom produce research papers that are often published by the partner organisation hosting them.
 The Foundation furthermore funds partner organisations and advisors to carry out research projects which aim to spread knowledge and understanding about issues related to its target countries and objectives.
 We are proud of the research we have supported and feel that others might be interested in reading it.

 - Ensuring quality education for young refugees from Syria: mapping exercise – Refugee Studies Centre, University of Oxford, September 2014